US home sales jumped to 13-year high before viral outbreak

 WASHINGTON -- U.S. home sales jumped in February to their highest level in 13 years, a trend that will almost certainly be reversed as people stop showing their property out of fear of infection in the coronavirus outbreak.

 The National Association of Realtors said Friday that home sales jumped 6.5% in February from the previous month, to a seasonally adjusted annual pace of 5.77 million.
 The report covers contracts that were signed in December and January, with closings in February.
-The first reports of infections in China occurred on January 31.
+The first report of an infection in the U.S. occurred on Jan.
+21.

 At that time, conditions in the housing market were almost ideal, with hiring strong, wages rising, consumer confidence near a peak, and the stock market at a record high.
 The economy has since come to a grinding halt and potentially millions of people have lost their jobs, which will likely cool sales in real estate.

-Note: This story has been updated to remove incorrect reference to first report by China of infections.
-Replaces with first reported infection in the U.S.